M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Configuration/Showing-And-Hiding/index.md

 Some configuration settings are only applicable in specific scenarios, and showing all configuration options to users may not be the most user-friendly.
 In these situations, configuration options may be shown or hidden depending on the state of other options.

+## JSPath

+The `ShowWhen` and `HideWhen` configuration both use [JSPath](https://github.com/dfilatov/jspath) syntax to define both the trigger property to test, and the condition which it must meet.
+More information on the JSPath syntax is available on [the JSPath official GitHub repository](https://github.com/dfilatov/jspath).

 ## Showing or hiding options depending on configuration state

 In the example below, the `AdvancedConfiguration` option is hidden by default and only shown when the user sets the `UsesAdvancedConfiguration` option to `true`.